Things to Do in Wicklow: The Garden County's Hidden Treasures

 This 6th-century monastic settlement founded by St. Kevin offers much more than just a quick photo opportunity.
 Most visitors make the mistake of seeing only the iconic round tower without exploring the upper lake and surrounding woodland trails.

 Visitor Info: Arrive before 10am to avoid coach tours.
 The visitor center opens at 9:30am daily and provides essential context through its exhibition.
-Allow at least 3 hours to experience both the monastic site and the surrounding valley properly.
+Allow at least 3 hours to properly experience both the monastic site and the surrounding valley.

 Unlike similar monastic sites like Clonmacnoise in Offaly, Glendalough offers the rare combination of historical significance and extraordinary natural beauty.
-The site is situated in a glacial valley with two lakes.
+The site is integrated into a glacial valley with two lakes, making it uniquely atmospheric compared to other Leinster monastic settlements.

 Powerscourt Estate & Gardens